 - Only one server is required in the classroom.
-This server should compute the ratio of successfully delivered packets or PDR. - All groups are required to use the same frequency, spreading factor, and coding rate. - Packets will be generated according to a Poisson process with the same average arrival rate for all groups.
+This server should compute the ratio of successfully delivered packets or PDR. - All groups are required to use the same frequency, spreading factor, and coding rate. - On each client, packets will be generated following a Poisson process with the same average arrival rate for all groups.